devvoh/parable-documentation/1.0/introduction.md

 Of course!
 Whether you've got a bug fix or a feature you want to implement, contributions are always welcome!

-But before you start fixing something or building your feature, check first whether it fits the following contribution guidelines:
+But before you start fixing something or building your feature, check first whether it fits the stated design goals.

-1. All features should be interesting for most developers.
-2. All features should be relevant _now_.
-3. All features should be written by following the KISS principle.
-4. Bloat is bad.
+If you're unsure, open an issue instead and ask!
+Everything is open for discussion.